NEET 2024 College Predictor

 The Medical Counselling Committee (MCC) conducts the counselling for NEET 2024 in the online mode including the choice filling and locking process.
 Candidates who will be allotted seats in NEET UG 2024 counselling will be required to report to the allotted college within a certain time period.
 NEET seat allotment will be based on the All India Rank of the applicants, choice of colleges entered, seat availability, reservation criteria etc.

-MCC NEET 2024 counselling is conducted in four rounds: round one, two, mop-up and stray vacancy.
-Candidates who will qualify for NEET 2024 will be eligible to apply for the All India counselling.
+MCC NEET 2024 counselling is conducted in three rounds: round one, two, and three, followed by a stray vacancy round.
+Candidates who have qualified for NEET 2024 will be eligible to apply for the All India counselling.
 However, for the respective state counselling processes, admissions will be based on factors like domicile, residency in state etc. Candidates must check whether they meet the state admission criteria before applying for state counselling.

 NEET counselling 2024 is of two types.
 One is the All India counselling conducted by DGHS for 15% All India Quota seats in government medical colleges and all seats in Central Institutions including AIIMS, JIPMER, AFMC, ESI, Delhi University (DU), BHU, AMU and Deemed Universities.
 The second is the state counselling held by each individual state medical council for the rest of the 85% of the seats in the government colleges, state-run universities and the private medical colleges of the state.
 Only students who qualify for NEET will be eligible for counselling subject to certain regulations.